 The upcoming AIPIA China Summit (Shanghai 18-19 July) sets out clearly the advantages of Active and Intelligent Packaging technologies for many sectors of Chinese manufacturing.
 The event is co-organized by AIPIA, the Active & Intelligent Packaging Industry Association and Prime Business Consulting, AIPIA’s representatives in China.

 The program has been designed to explain why this huge market needs smart packaging and how the different technologies can be adapted to offer real value to the Chinese packaging sector as well as end users in the food and beverage, pharmaceutical and cosmetics, and personal care industries – all of which are undergoing enormous expansion.

-A keynote address by Talkin’ Things, the first company in the world to offer an NFC-based Smart Packaging System which integrates iPhone and Android users, will set the scene.
+A keynote address by Talkin’ Things, the first company in the world to offer an NFC-based Smart Packaging System which integrates iPhone, like that iPhone 12 Refurbished, and Android users, will set the scene.
 Other presentations will show solutions to China’s growing counterfeit goods problem and how to improve supply chain management and control.
 In addition brand owners, such as Mondelez, will share their active and intelligent packaging experiences.